apbd/name-lister/README.md

 # name-lister
-Django web application which lets you upload a JSON file that contains a list of names and integers. <br>
+Django web application which lets you upload a JSON file that contains a list of JSON objects (name and amount). <br>

-The names and integers are outputted as a list which the user can order by name or integer or search by name.
+The names and amounts are outputted as a list which the user can order by name or amount or search by name.

 ### Routes: <br>
 http://localhost:8000/names/    <br>